jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 part corresponding to the window being viewed efficiently.
 Storing the results in the same type of structure saves the day again.

+# Related work

+There have been a lot of work on incremental interactive algorithm and applications a long time ago: (Swierstra, Snelting, Wagner et al), however, these solutions havent caught up in the mainstream.
+Editors typically work using regular expressions for syntax highlighting at the lexical level (Emacs, Vim, Textmate, ...) or run a full compiler in the background for syntax level (Eclipse).
+We might argue that these solutions offered little benefit in comparison to their implementation cost.
+Our approach is much simpler.
+In particular, most imperative-oriented approaches try to update the tree as the user changes the text.
+This is a lot more complicated than what we do.
+One might argue that update of the tree

+We can summarize the unique point of our approach as follows:

+* simple

+* no tree update

+* taking advantage of lazy evaluation: no startup cost to parse the whole file the first time a file is loaded.

+* idea is independent of parsing algorithm details (we want an online algorithm with error correction)

+> What does Visual Haskell do?

 # Results